Cayyus/Riger-bot/README.md

 # Riger-bot
- A multi-purpose discord bot with a variety of tasks and features, such as rolling, deroling, purging messages, ban, playing music and much more!
+ A multi-purpose discord bot with a variety of tasks and features, such as rolling, deroling, purging messages, ban and much more!

  <b>Note: A `tokens.env` file with the bot's token and additionally the API Key for YouTube should be made in the root directory, in the format:</b>
  `TOKEN='token'`<br>